sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 * Be at a location at a certain time (that they could reasonably access).
 * Pay you 6d6 credits.

 Alternatively, you can attempt to catfish a specific target connected to the network.
 If you do, at the end of the week of catfishing the target makes a Charisma saving throw against your clever tricks save DC.
 On a failed save the target performs one of the listed actions as normal or a small favor it is capable of performing, such as leaving a specific door unlocked for you, telling you something confidential, or absolving a minor crime.
-The exact nature of this favor is at the Narratorís discretion but should be limited to something a person would conceivably do for a friend they met online.
+The exact nature of this favor is at the Narrator√≠s discretion but should be limited to something a person would conceivably do for a friend they met online.

 Once you convince or attempt to